 study by teaching students about intellectual depth, logical skills and ethics.

 The philosophy minor requires 12 credits of upper level philosophy courses, in addition to completing the university's core requirements.
 Consult the Undergraduate Bulletin (PDF) for more details on requirements and courses for this minor.
-A curriculum guide (PDF) is also available.

 Philosophy Learning Objectives